Best Known For

 Montessori became the director of the Orthophrenic School for developmentally disabled children in 1900.
 There she began to extensively research early childhood development and education.
 Her reading included the studies of 18th and 19th century French physicians Jean-Marc-Gaspard Itard and Édouard Séguin, who had experimented with the capabilities of disabled children.
 Montessori began to conceptualize her own method of applying their educational theories, which she tested through hands-on scientific observation of students at the Orthophrenic School.
 Montessori found the resulting improvement in students' development remarkable.
 She spread her research findings in speeches throughout Europe, also using her platform to advocate for women's and children's rights.

 Montessori's success with developmentally disabled children spurred her desire to test her teaching methods on "normal" children.
 In 1907 the Italian government afforded her that opportunity.
 Montessori was placed in charge of 60 students from the slums, ranging in age from 1 to 6.
 The school, called Casa dei Bambini (or Children's House), enabled Montessori to create the "prepared learning" environment she believed was conducive to sense learning and creative exploration.
 Teachers were encouraged to stand back and "follow the child"—that is, to let children's natural interests take the lead.
+Over time, Montessori tweaked her methods through trial and error.

 profile name: Maria Montessori profile occupation: